Pharmacist from Canada (CFTA)

 A notarized affidavit is required if your name is not the same on all identification submitted or you cannot provide the supporting documents for the name differences.
 See Related Resources below for a sample.

-You will need to become familiar with the BC Pharmacy Practice Manual in order to complete the Declaration of Currency with Legislation and Practice Standards page of the application form.
+You need to be familiar with all legislation relevant to pharmacy practice in B.C. in order to complete the Declaration of Currency with Legislation and Practice Standards page of the application form.

 - Apply to be a full registered pharmacist

 If paying by credit card, please allow 5 business days for processing.
 However, if paying by cheque please allow 10 – 12 business days for processing.